 Lodge holidays in Scotland are a lovely way to see the sights while enjoying the comfort of a cosy lodge or cabin.
 If you’ve been searching for holiday accommodation that offers something a little different, then you’ll definitely want to take a look at our handpicked selection of holiday lodges in Scotland.
 From remote hot tub lodges for romantic breaks to spacious cabins on holiday parks for families or groups, there really is something for everyone here at Lodge Holidays.

-Whether you’re looking for luxury lodges with open plan living and private hot tubs or perhaps just an ideal base for a hiking holiday, you’re bound to find what you’re looking for with us.
+Whether you’re looking for log cabins near Edinburgh, luxury lodges with open plan living and private hot tubs or perhaps just an ideal base for a hiking holiday, you’re bound to find what you’re looking for with us.
 We can even help you find pet-friendly log cabins so your furry friends don’t have to miss out on the adventure!

 If you’re planning a break in Scotland, you’ll want to make the most of all its natural attractions.
 Go searching for old Nessie in the waters of Loch Ness, discover the history of Edinburgh or hike to the soaring peaks of Ben Nevis.
 There’s just so much to be enjoyed!